RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 This part can be performed on the RIAPS VM (ubuntu system with good computing power), not on the Jetson Nano.

-> MM TODO:  Found instructions at https://forums.developer.nvidia.com/t/preempt-rt-patches-for-jetson-nano/72941/31.
-Have not tried it yet.
+> Found instructions at https://forums.developer.nvidia.com/t/preempt-rt-patches-for-jetson-nano/72941/31.
+Have not tried it yet, skipped for now since Nano runs fast enough.

 ## Installation of RIAPS Base Configuration on Pre-configured Nano